wchoi11/notchmess/_posts/2019-06-22-waging-war-on-pascals-wager.md

 This satisfies both of the conditions from before.
 The utility of salvation ($f_0$) overrides all other utilities because we picked it this way, and we can distinguish the expected utility of wagering for God from the expected utility of any mixed strategy.
 Pick any event with probability $q$ ($q>0$) for a mixed strategy.
 Then, its expectation is $q * (p * f_0 + (1-p) * f_1) + (1-q) * (p * f_3 + (1-p) * f_4)$, which is less than the expected utility of wagering for God.
 <!-- Explain why less than expectation for wagering?
 We have q parts of a and (1-q) parts of b, but one whole a is still larger than this sum because a > b.
 Mathemtically, (1-q) a > (1-q) b and q * a + (1-q) * a > q * a + (1-q) * b and a > q * a + (1-q) * b-->

 Hájek points out (and this goes for all the reformulations) that the problem with the reformulation is that the utility of salvation is not reflexive under addition.
-This is another way of saying that adding something makes it a different number.
-Remember, infinity is reflexive under addition because anything added to infinity is infinity.
-But if the utility of salvation is not reflexive under addition, salvation is now not the best thing possible because its utility could be even greater.
-This is more apparent with $f_0$ since it is finite.
+This is another way of saying that adding something makes the utility of salvation a different number.
+Remember, originally the utility of salvation was reflexive under addition because anything added to infinity is infinity.
+But if the utility of salvation is not reflexive under addition (because it's now finite), salvation is now not the best thing possible because its utility could be even greater.
+Because this reformulation is inconsistent with Pascal's view on salvation, it fails.

 But why can't we just make the utility of salvation reflexive under addition?
 Then, it also becomes reflexive under multiplication (adding the same number over and over is just multiplication!), opening the door again to the mixed strategies objection.
 Once the utility of salvation has both of these properties, we're back to where we started.
 <!-- This paragraph above might not be too clear -->